Blaqollar/HNG2/README.md

 SETUP

-Attach: csv file of your choice with the same name
+Attach: csv file of your choice with name {HNGi9 CVS FILE - Sheet1.csv}

-Run: go mod download
+Run: go mod tidy

+Run: go run main.go

 You are good to GO !